Simon Cooper was a respected member of the legal community and a passionate advocate for human rights.

-Today ANZ and Sydney Gay and Lesbian Mardi Gras announce applications are now open for their national LGBTQI community grants program.
+Today, ANZ and Sydney Gay and Lesbian Mardi Gras opened applications for our national LGBTIQ+ community grants program.

 The Mardi Gras team for 2020 is now at work with our sights set on delivering summer's much-loved world-class LGBTQI festival.

 An information brochure about Sydney's bid for WorldPride 2023 has now been translated into many languages.
 Download readable and printable versions here.